What is Biometric Authentication? Definition, Examples, and Identity Verification Comparison

 Token-Based Authentication

 If you attend to the existence of a token on its own, then it has no particular meaning in the whole world wide web.
 But when combined with the right set of data or introduced into a tokenization system can be used to request access to secured channels of information.
-Such assets are meant to be secured or encrypted from access from illicit cybercriminals or nonauthorized users.
+Such assets are meant to be secured or encrypted from access from illicit cybercriminals or unauthorized users.

 The tokenization system will generate a request on your behalf having a digitally signed token which then would be authenticated by the server to grant access.